Forthcoming early in 2019 is ‘Religion in the Modern World’ (Cambridge University Press), subtitled ‘Celebrating Pluralism and Diversity’

 ‘Jesus’ parables, hyperboles and symbols may sometimes seem difficult and obscure, but if it is asked what is finally meant by Jesus’ life and words, there is one brief and simple reply.
 It is the insistent demand, the upholding presence, and the unfailing promise of love.
 Love is his meaning’.

-There is yet another new book due out this year, The Christian Idea of God: a Philosophical Foundation for Faith (Cambridge University Press).
+The Christian Idea of God: a Philosophical Foundation for Faith (Cambridge University Press).

 This is a full-scale academic work, and it is really the culmination of my own philosophical and theological thinking over more than 50 years of teaching.
 Beginning from the fundamental philosophical questions, ‘What do we know?’ and ‘What is the basic nature of reality?’
 I develop my own philosophy of Personal Idealism – the idea that mind is the basic reality, and that the universe is the progressive unfolding of the nature and purpose of mind.
 I enquire into the nature of this cosmic mind, and show how it provides a substantive explanation of the existence of the universe.
 Then I explore some moral and practical implications of this view, and how it suggests a specific moral purpose for sentient lives.
 Theologically, I claim that this view has a natural affinity with some mainstream forms of Christian faith, and is indeed a strong philosophical foundation for such forms.